 The CDC did order that masks be worn on all forms of public transportation including school busses.

-The newest guidance from the CDC says that students may be spaced three feet apart instead of the previously recommended six feet.
-Teachers must continue to remain six feet apart from students.
+The most up-to-date guidance from the CDC says that students may be spaced three feet apart instead of the previously recommended six feet.

 What do the levels of transmission mean?

 The Department of Education determines levels of community transmission in each county based on the incidence rate of COVID-19 per every 100,000 residents.
 The measurements are based on calculations from the White House Coronavirus Task Force and help determine recommendations for local school districts.

 |Level of Community Transmission in the County||Incidence Rate per 100,000 Residents (Most Recent 7 Days)||AND/OR||PCR Percent Positivity (Most Recent 7 Days)||Recommended Instructional Models|

 |Moderate||10 to <100||OR||5% to <10%||Blended Learning Model OR Full Remote Learning Model|